rockettheme/docs/Docs/wordpress/themes/hadron/INDEX.md

 ![Color Chooser](ft-2.jpg)

-Hadron has an extensive Color Chooser in the template manager to provide intricate controls for each section of Hadron, inclusive of text color, background color and image, as well as page surrounds.
+Hadron has an extensive Color Chooser in the theme manager to provide intricate controls for each section of Hadron, inclusive of text color, background color and image, as well as page surrounds.
 Edit preexisting or create new presets

 ## Icon Buttons